PeterMikulecky/TDA-project/INSTALL.md

 cd TDA-project
 ```

-### 2. create a virtual environment to isolate the project
-dependencies and activate it.
+### 2. Create a virtual environment to isolate the project dependencies and activate it.

 On macOS/Linux, use the following commands:
 ```sh